holoviz/holoviews/doc/FAQ.rst

 * Displaying your data in a more highly compressed format such as ``webm``, ``mp4`` or animated ``gif``, while being aware that those formats may introduce visible artifacts.
+* When using bokeh use lower precision dtypes (e.g. float16 vs. float64)
 * Replace figures with lots of data with images prerendered by `datashade() <user_guides/Large_Data.html>`_.